doug-little/PETools/README.md

 Tools to analyse and visualise ordinal data using Permutation Entropy

 ## Installation
 Copy the Matlab (m) files to the desired Matlab directory.
 Ensure these files are present within Matlab's current directory when attempting to run.
+Details of each function can be found in section 6.

 ## 1. Introduction
 Permutation entropy (PE) is a statistic applicable to ordered (indexed) data sets [1].
 PE is similar to the Shannon entropy [2], except symbols are encoded based on the *relative ordering* of data values, rather than the data values themselves.
 Symbols are therefore interpreted as representations of *dynamical states* - or more colloquially, patterns made by neighbouring points.
 The PE therefore is a measure of how evenly represented these dynamical states are in a data set, or the level of predictability in the dynamical state of the probabilistic machine/system that produced the data.